The Myths of Buying Property at Auction

 You will, however, need to be able to pay a 10% deposit and a Buyer’s Premium on the day.

-At the event, the Auction Finance team will be available in the room to provide you with any last minute assistance, to help you arrange your finances or bid a bit higher than you had planned.
+The Auction Finance team will be able to provide you with any last-minute assistance, to help you arrange your finances or bid a bit higher than you had planned.

 “You Have to Buy the Property ‘Blind'”

 Before buying under the hammer, make sure the property suits your requirements.